-SAP landscape configurationI had intended to wrap this series up with this post, but because I haven't done much review of the System Change Control Process, this post will address that topic in detail.
-The last few critical success factors will have to wait for the next post.
+SAP landscape configurationI had intended to wrap this series up with this post, but because I haven’t done much review of the SAP System Change Control Process, this post will address that topic in detail.
+The last few SAP critical success factors will have to wait for the next post.

 Many of the steps, insight, techniques, and other suggestions I have made were gleaned from the SAP ASAP methodology and my experience with the various toolsets that SAP provides to their customers and vendors.